 HARDWOOD AUDIO PLATFORMS

-USES: Butcher Block Acoustics Hardwood Audio Platforms can be used under a wide range of audio equipment: Turntables, amplifiers, audio receivers, CD players, DAC’s, pre-amps, phono stages, power supplies, SACD players, speakers, subwoofers, and tower speakers.
+USES: Butcher Block Acoustics Hardwood Audio Platforms can be used under a wide range of audio equipment: Turntables, amplifiers, audio receivers, CD players, DAC’s, pre-amps, headphone amps, phono stages, power supplies, SACD players, speakers, subwoofers, and floor standing speakers.

 FINISH: Hand-sprayed “furniture style” Durakryl 102TM - state of the art non-toxic urethane finish.
 VOC-free.

-CUSTOM SIZES AVAILABLE: Choice of species, lamination types, edge profiles, thicknesses.
+CUSTOM SIZES AVAILABLE: Choice of species, edge profiles, thicknesses.